|What is the most important information I should know about CORDARONE?|

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-- Keep Cordarone Tablets in a tightly closed container, and keep Cordarone out of the light.
+- Keep CORDARONE in a tightly closed container, and keep CORDARONE out of the light.

 Active Ingredient: amiodarone HCl